DafnaShemesh/NICETaskDafna.Api/README.md

 dotnet test .\tests\NICETaskDafna.Api.Tests\NICETaskDafna.Api.Tests.csproj --logger "console;verbosity=detailed"

-##Run API:
-The console will print the listening URL (e.g. http://localhost:5196).
 ### Swagger UI
-Once the API is running, open Swagger in your browser at:
+Once the API is running, The console will print the listening URL (e.g. http://localhost:5196).
+Then open Swagger in your browser at:
 http://localhost:<port>/swagger

 From there you can: